Soft skills are what humans use to interact with one another, read other people, and emotionally navigate situations.

 How to develop soft skills in employees?

 A McKinsey survey reveals that millions of workers, especially in advanced economies, need to reskill.
 Soft skills are one of the most important skills required for a modern employee.
-The questions: how exactly do you encourage employees to develop soft skills?
+The question: how exactly do you encourage employees to develop soft skills?